korpling/graphANNIS/docs/src/embed-python.md

 ```
 This will print an empty list, because no corpora have been created yet.
 Per default, the `CorpusStorageManager` uses the sub-directory `data` of the current working directory to store the corpora.
-You can change the location with the `db_dir` parameter
+You can change the location with the `db_dir` parameter:
 ```python
 from graphannis.cs import CorpusStorageManager with CorpusStorageManager(db_dir='/tmp/graphannis-data') as cs: